visual-framework/vf-core/components/vf-search-client-side/README.md

 };
 ```

+Specify any required prefix to your search URL with `data-vf-search-client-side-destination-prefix="https://myprefix"`.

 ### Warning: Early alpha, lot's of "to do"s

 This is an early alpha.
 More customisation options need to be added, such as: